Dylan-halls/Theseus/README.md

 # How it works

-Theseus uses an arp cache poison to redirect the victims traffic to the attackes box then will configue iptables from you so all you have to do is give it a couple of IPs and you content to inject!
+Theseus uses an arp cache poison to redirect the victims traffic to the attackes box then will configue iptables from you so all you have to do is give it is victims, routers and your local Ip then a path to the html payload to be injected

 It has a HTTP proxy running on port 9000 meaning that the victim will connect to this thinking its the real server, from here you have a choice how you want to mess with the content.